north cascades & Mount Baker-Snoqualmie national forest

 Cowlitz Divide Trail (Olallie Creek)

-The third trail originating from Grove of Patriarchs area is the often overlooked and neglected Cowlitz Divide Trail.
-The path steadily climbs a hill populated by massive western hemlocks, pacific silver firs, and Douglas firs.
-Many of these giants are over 500 years old and have long developed unique shapes and contortions.
-The hemlocks, covered in moss, are particularly primordial-looking and some of the most interesting trees are snags that have long since died and are experiencing different types of decay.
+The third trail originating from the Grove of the Patriarchs area is the often-overlooked and neglected Cowlitz Divide Trail.
+The path steadily climbs a hill populated by massive western hemlocks, Pacific silver firs, and Douglas firs.
+Many of these giants are over 500 years old and have developed unique shapes and contortions over time.
+The hemlocks, covered in moss, are particularly primordial-looking, and some of the most interesting trees are snags that have long since died and are experiencing various stages of decay.

 Cowlitz Divide - Olallie Creek - IMG_0924.jpeg